 Brush up on local art at Dar Bellarj © Chris Griffiths / Lonely Planet

 Hidden cultural hub

-The Medina harbours many restaurants, but Riad Farnatchi’s Le Trou au Mur (‘hole in the wall’ in French) has a menu that steps outside the regular offerings of tagine and couscous.
-This place, lined in stucco and portraits lent from the nearby Maison de la Photographie, feels truly hidden away – you’ll plunge into the labyrinth of Medina streets to find the doorway off a narrow lane.
-The owners and chefs have set out to revive ancient cooking techniques and ingredients, with out-of-the-ordinary dishes such as tihane, stuffed offal with a spiced kefta, olives and preserved lemon, velvety mechoui from the restaurant’s oven, and fish baked with vermicelli and preserved lemons.
+The medina harbours many restaurants, but Riad Farnatchi’s Le Trou Au Mur (‘hole in the wall’ in French) has a menu that steps outside the regular offerings of tajine and couscous.
+This place, lined in stucco and portraits lent from the nearby Maison de la Photographie, feels truly hidden away – you’ll plunge into the labyrinth of medina streets to find the doorway off a narrow lane.
+The owners and chefs have set out to revive ancient cooking techniques and ingredients, with out-of-the-ordinary dishes such as tihane, stuffed offal with spiced kefta (meatballs), olives and preserved lemon; velvety mechoui from the restaurant’s oven; and fish baked with vermicelli and preserved lemons.

 Amizmiz is nestled at the base of the Atlas Mountains © saad315 / Shutterstock

 Occasionally you may crave a breather from the intensity of the city, and it only takes a short trip outside Marrakesh to reach another world, a Berber village in the foothills of Atlas Mountains.
 Amizmiz is a small settlement, only 55km south of the city.
 Time your visit for a Tuesday and you’ll get to experience the town’s traditional weekly market, when Berber villagers descend from miles around to sell their crafts, produce and spices.
 You can also take a walk out into the lush countryside, with snow-dusted mountains in the distance.